 Technique

 Rinse the filter with hot water.
-Initially pour 2-3x the weight of the coffee dose at 210F/99C.
-Let the coffee bloom for up to 45 seconds.
+Initially pour 2-3x the weight of the coffee dose at 210F.
+Give the coffee a gentle stir after the first pour.
+Let the coffee bloom for up to 60 seconds.
 Repeat this with your second pour without letting the bed dry out (could be another minute).
-Continue pouring with 208-212F water in a circular motion & agitating with slow pulses into brew then fill until you reach the calculated brew weight.
+Continue pouring with 210-212F water in a circular motion & agitating with slow pulses into brew then fill until you reach the calculated brew weight.
 Tap gently a few times to settle the grounds into the coffee bed.
 The resulting cup should be rounded, sweet and clean.

 Ideal at 25-27% Extraction.
 Hitting anything 23%+ is great.